 If you are an SF State student applying to a graduate program at SF State you must re-submit ONLY your exemption request to graduate admissions.
 No need to submit your official Transcripts.
 All other graduate students must submit their official HS Transcripts AND Affidavit to graduate admissions.

 Please submit your exemption request to Undergraduate Admissions, SF State, 1600 Holloway Avenue, SSB San Francisco, CA 94132

 Graduate students must submit their exemption request to Graduate Admissions, SF State, 1600 Holloway Ave, ADM 250 San Francisco, CA 94132

 AB 540 student status will not be official until final high school transcripts & affidavit are submitted and processed.
 Non-resident fees will be charged until AB 540 status is approved.

 - You will receive a letter or an email from the Admissions Office verifying your status as an AB 540 student (usually just prior to beginning of classes).

-- Bring a copy of the completed affidavit to your orientation and present it to Bursar’s office to ensure you will only be required to pay resident fees if you are using the installment plan.
+- Bring a copy of the completed exemption request at orientation and present it to Bursar’s office to ensure you will only be required to pay resident fees if you are using the installment plan

 Financial Aid Questions?
 Contact Catherine Custodio (415) 338-2612 firstname.lastname@example.org